 Other Tropical Nasties

-Shit happens all over the tropics, in Australia too.
-You may also like to look out for leeches, ticks and drop bears.
+Shiz happens all over the tropics, in Australia too.
+You may also like to look out for leeches, ticks, and drop bears.

 Update.
 Three months later, four courses of Erythromycin, two treatments with nasal Bactroban and one treatment with antibiotic eye ointment and the staphylococcus is still with us.
 We no longer have school sores or impetigo, but the staphylococcus is hanging about in my son’s nose.

 This is extremely Not Nice.
-Other treatment we have been trying include Manuka honey, black cumin oil ( said to be great for staphylococcus), cinnamon oil, lots of raw garlic and a generally brilliant diet.
+Other treatment we have been trying include Manuka honey, black cumin oil (said to be great for staphylococcus), cinnamon oil, lots of raw garlic and a generally brilliant diet.
+It didn’t work.

 School sores or impetigo can be very tough to get rid of, I hope you don’t get it!